Commercial Photography and Filming on the DART SystemDART IN BRIEF

 » DART Rail System Map

-» At-grade platform stations: Parker Road, Downtown Plano, Bush Turnpike, Galatyn Park, Arapaho Center, LBJ/Central, Lovers Lane, Pearl/Arts District, St. Paul, Akard, West End, Union Station, Cedars, 8th & Corinth, Dallas Zoo, Tyler/Vernon, Hampton, Westmoreland, Downtown Rowlett, Downtown Garland, Forest/Jupiter, Lake Highlands, LBJ/Skillman, White Rock, Morrell, Illinois, Kiest, VA Medical Center, Ledbetter, Victory, Downtown Irving/Heritage Crossing, West Irving, North Carrollton/Frankford, Trinity Mills, Farmers Branch, Bachman, Burbank, Market Center, Deep Ellum, Baylor University Medical Center, Fair Park, MLK, Jr., Hatcher, Lawnview, Lake June, Buckner, Las Colinas Urban Center, Irving Convention Center, North Lake College, Belt Line
+» At-grade platform stations: Parker Road, Downtown Plano, CityLine/Bush, Galatyn Park, Arapaho Center, LBJ/Central, Lovers Lane, Pearl/Arts District, St. Paul, Akard, West End, EBJ Union Station, Cedars, 8th & Corinth, Dallas Zoo, Tyler/Vernon, Hampton, Westmoreland, Downtown Rowlett, Downtown Garland, Forest/Jupiter, Lake Highlands, LBJ/Skillman, White Rock, Morrell, Illinois, Kiest, VA Medical Center, Ledbetter, Camp Wisdom, UNT Dallas, Victory, Downtown Irving/Heritage Crossing, West Irving, North Carrollton/Frankford, Trinity Mills, Farmers Branch, Bachman, Burbank, Market Center, Deep Ellum, Baylor University Medical Center, Fair Park, MLK, Jr., Hatcher, Lawnview, Lake June, Buckner, Las Colinas Urban Center, Irving Convention Center, Hidden Ridge, Dallas College North Lake Campus, Belt Line

-» Below-grade platform station: Mockingbird, University of Dallas
+» Below-grade platform station: SMU/Mockingbird, University of Dallas, DFW Airport

 » Semi-elevated platform station: Medical/Market Center